 Mr. Memeger leads an office of 126 attorneys where he served as an Assistant United States Attorney from 1995 to 2006, investigating and prosecuting a variety of cases including organized crime, government fraud, financial fraud, violent crime, narcotics, extortion, and commercial bribery.
 As a result of his earlier work on behalf of the office, he received several commendations from FBI Director Robert S. Mueller, III, for investigating and prosecuting cases that involved public corruption and violent crime.

 After eleven years serving the public as a federal prosecutor, Mr. Memeger returned to the private sector in 2006 where he became a partner with Morgan, Lewis & Bockius.
 During that time his practice focused on white-collar criminal defense work and corporate investigations.
 He also published various writings on the topics of off-label marketing of pharmaceuticals and medical devices, corporate compliance and ethics, and corporate responses to government investigations.
-Additionally, Mr. Memeger was very involved with Morgan Lewis’ pro bono program, handling cases as a member of the Criminal Justice Act (CJA) Panel for the Eastern District of Pennsylvania and supervising young attorneys handling matters for the Support Center for Child Advocates and the Education Law Center.
+Additionally, Mr. Memeger was very involved with Morgan Lewis’ pro bono program, handling cases as a member of the Criminal Justice Act Panel (CJA) for the Eastern District of Pennsylvania and supervising young attorneys handling matters for the Support Center for Child Advocates and the Education Law Center.

-Mr. Memeger is a member of the Penn Law Chapter of the American Inns of Court; the American Bar Association; the Philadelphia Bar Association; and The Philadelphia Barristers’ Association.
+Mr. Memeger is a member of the Penn Law Chapter of the American Inns of Court; the Philadelphia Bar Association; and The Philadelphia Barristers’ Association.
 Prior to his appointment as United States Attorney, Mr. Memeger served on the Board of Trustees for the People’s Light & Theatre Company, and as a member of the Regional Selection Committee for the University of Virginia Jefferson Scholarship Foundation.